MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 Commission.
 We are assuming that the European Commission has created a fund for a set of economic investments aimed at reducing the economic inequalities across the European countries.
 For this plan, The EU Leadership Team has decided to target countries with many barriers to doing business and therefore are the least attractive options for new businesses.
-The European Commission has a vague idea of what the Senior Leaders might find useful to make the investment decision, nevertheless, they are relying on DataFirst to explore the different feasible options and realise what is the best business intelligence solution.
+The European Commission's only clear requirement was a data visualisation app, therefore, they are relying on DataFirst to explore the different feasible options and realise what is the best business intelligence solution.
 We are assuming that The DataFirst Team is made up by a small team of students with relevant internship-level experience in the Scrum Methodology.
 They have been asked to have the final web application ready within a fixed timeframe of 4 months.
 Nevertheless, they